 At no time shall the district draw-down any “advanced” cash payments, unless specifically allowed by the granting agency.

-The draw-down of grant funds from the granting agency shall be initiated by the Business Manager.
+The draw-down of grant funds from the granting agency shall be initiated by the Chief Financial Officer.
 A detailed summary general ledger of each grant fund should be generated to determine if the district is entitled to draw-down funds, i.e. if the granting agency owes the district any funds.
 If the district has funds available for draw-down, a detailed general ledger should be generated and forwarded to the Grant Manager for their review and approval.

 If a grant has a matching requirement, the district shall draw-down only the allowable amount after verifying compliance with the level of matching expenditures.